Last updated on July 24th, 2019 at 11:08 pm

 - After baking, cool the pan for about 20 minutes before unmolding.

-- Serve this apple cake with some caramel or vanilla ice cream.
+- Serve this apple dessert with some caramel or vanilla ice cream.

 PIN IT TO YOUR DESSERT, CAKE OR FALL BOARD!!